Medhufushi Island Resort: Doing Maldives The RCI Way

 Because Medhufushi Island Resort is just that – an island – fresh water is scarce.
 The resort has a desalination unit so that they can create the copious amounts of fresh water their guests require.

-Being an eco-conscious tourist, I also asked how the (not inconsiderable) garbage generated on the resort was dealt with.
-I was told that it is sent to another island, where part of it is incinerated and the rest is exported for recycling.
-Hmm, that didn’t sound great.
+Being an eco-conscious tourist, I asked Mr Kishore how the (not inconsiderable) garbage generated on the resort was dealt with.
+He said it was sent to another island, where part of it is incinerated and the rest is exported for recycling.
+Hmm, that didn’t sound very eco-friendly.

-I could see many opportunities where they could just create less garbage in the first place, especially in the use of plastic straws and giving away plastic bags in the gift shop.
-But a luxury resort is less likely to change its wasteful ways than one that promotes itself as eco-friendly.
+I could see many opportunities for them to just create less garbage in the first place, especially in the use of plastic straws and plastic bags in the gift shop.
+But luxury resorts like these are less likely to change their wasteful ways than those that promote themselves as eco-friendly.

-Here are some travel tips if you plan a trip to the Maldives:
+Here are some observations and travel tips if you plan a trip to the Maldives:

 1. The Maldives is a Muslim country.

-While they prefer that you dress conservatively, especially in Male, on the island resorts all bets are off.
-There are even a few adult-only resorts.
+While Maldivians prefer that you dress conservatively, especially in Male, on the island resorts all bets are off.
+There are even a few adult-only resorts I read about in the flight magazine on the way over.
 I tend to prefer the family-friendly ones that RCI is well-known for.

 Some things, like idols and pork, are prohibited here.
 The bacon is made with beef.
 (No, I didn’t try it.
 I don’t eat beef or pork).